 This analysis yields a build-out population of approximately 42,279.
-Additionally, the analysis reveals an availability of approximately 38,250,000 square feet or 878 acres of commercial land and ultimate density of future development.
-Additionally, the analysis reveals an availability of approximately 23,017,978 square feet or 528 acres of commercial land and 17,524,103 square feet or
+Additionally, the analysis ultimate density of future development.
+Additionally, the analysis reveals an availability of approximately 23,017,978 square feet or 528 acres of commercial land and 17,524,103 square feet or 402 acres of industrial land.